 Two Simple Tricks For Professional Results.

-After Jumanji it was all about gamma blasting to check the black levels, but with the 2002 Spider-Man talk at SIGGRAPH, two new composite analysis methods came to the forefront to improve quality — and almost nobody noticed.
+After the 1995 film Jumanji, checking the color of composited elements in a Visual effects scene was all about gamma blasting, and adjusting black levels.
+That rule-of-thumb changed during the 2002 Spider-Man talk at SIGGRAPH, as two new composite analysis methods leapt to the forefront to improve quality — and shockingly, almost no one noticed.

-There he was, John Dykstra, at the front of the theater at SIGGRAPH talking about the work Sony Imageworks did for the first Spider-Man movie.
-Discussions on character rigging, virtual cameras, web dynamics, digital New York — all fascinating.
-Giant teams of artists making onscreen magic, and properly defining the parameters of a superhero film.
-However, out of all that intricate work, finely detailed models, BRDF samples, and virtual environments one tiny section stuck in my mind: two insignificant image processing techniques, that normally have limited use straight out of the box, that would change how I composite to this day.
+John Dykstra, the visual effects supervisor, sat at the front of the theater at SIGGRAPH talking about the work Sony Imageworks did for the first Spider-Man movie.
+He led several discussions on character rigging, virtual cameras, web dynamics, and digital New York — all fascinating.
+Giant teams of artists making onscreen magic, which properly defined the parameters of a superhero film.
+However, amongst all the intricate work, finely detailed models, complex BRDF samples, and virtual environments, a tiny section caught my eye: two insignificant image processing techniques, normally of limited use straight out of the box, changed how I composite to this day.

 Why Would I Ever Use This Filter?